SpacePengwin/network_health_logger/README.md

 # network_health_logger
-`network_health_logger` is a command line utility to measure ang log a device's network connection.
+`network_health_logger` is a command line utility to measure and log a device's network connection.
 This currently provides the following metrics for the host it runs on:
 1. Minimum Latency (milliseconds)
 2. Maximum Latency (milliseconds)
 3. Average Latency (milliseconds)